Construction Change Order Template 2026

 ReceiptConfirms payment receivedAfter payment

-A change order should become part of the invoice only after approval.
+A change order should only become part of the invoice once it has been approved, never before.

 Approved change order invoice example